ArtesianDesign/concrete5-boilerplate/README.md

 ## To Do:
-- Add /elements/header_required.php
+(See Github Issues)

-  - move Analyitics code into footer?
+- Grunt-copy .min files from Bower components?
-- Add /themes/boilerplate/typography.css - generated with grunt from SCSS files
+- [Consider](https://chrsm.org/2013/04/25/using-grunt-for-php/) grunt-php - or even better:
-- put this in a Vagrant box!
+- Put it in a Vagrant box!

 ## License